stephennp/DataStructures-Algorithms-Maths/maths/graph-theory.md

 4. Hypercube – The Hypercube or n-cube is a graph with $2^n$ vertices each represented by a n-bit string.
 The vertices which differ by at most 1-bit are connected by edges.
 A hypercube of $2^n$ vertices is denoted by $Q_{n}$.
 Total number of edges are $n*2^{n-1}$ with $2^n$ vertices in cube graph.
 5. Bipartite Graphs – A simple graph G is said to be bipartite if its vertex set V can be divided into two disjoint sets such that every edge in G has its initial vertex in the first set and the terminal vertex in the second set.
 Total number of edges are (n*m) with (n+m) vertices in bipartite graph.

+## Types of Graph:
+- `Finite Graphs`: A graph is said to be finite if it has finite number of vertices and finite number of edges.
+- `Infinite Graph`: A graph is said to be infinite if it has infinite number of vertices as well as infinite number of edges.
+- `Trivial Graph`: A graph is said to be trivial if a finite graph contains only one vertex and no edge.
+- `Simple Graph`: A simple graph is a graph which does not contains more than one edge between the pair of vertices.
+A simple railway tracks connecting different cities is an example of simple graph.
+- `Multi Graph`: Any graph which contain some parallel edges but doesn’t contain any self-loop is called multi graph.
+For example A Road Map.
+  - `Parallel Edges`: If two vertices are connected with more than one edge than such edges are called parallel edges that is many roots but one destination.
+  - `Loop`: An edge of a graph which join a vertex to itself is called loop or a self-loop.
+- `Null Graph`: A graph of order n and size zero that is a graph which contain n number of vertices but do not contain any edge.
+- `Complete Graph`: A simple graph with n vertices is called a complete graph if the degree of each vertex is n-1, that is, one vertex is attach with n-1 edges.
+A complete graph is also called Full Graph.
+- `Pseudo Graph`: A graph G with a self loop and some multiple edges is called pseudo graph.
+- `Regular Graph`: A simple graph is said to be regular if all vertices of a graph G are of equal degree.
+All complete graphs are regular but vice versa is not possible.
+- `Bipartite Graph`: A graph G = (V, E) is said to be bipartite graph if its vertex set V(G) can be partitioned into two non-empty disjoint subsets.
+V1(G) and V2(G) in such a way that each edge e of E(G) has its one end in V1(G) and other end in V2(G).
+- `Weighted/Labelled Graph`: If the vertices and edges of a graph are labelled with name, data or weight then it is called labelled graph.
+It is also called Weighted Graph.
+- `Directed/Digraph Graph`: A graph G = (V, E) with a mapping f such that every edge maps onto some ordered pair of vertices (Vi, Vj) is called Digraph.
+It is also called Directed Graph.
+Ordered pair (Vi, Vj) means an edge between Vi and Vj with an arrow directed from Vi to Vj.
+- `Subgraph`: A graph G = (V1, E1) is called subgraph of a graph G(V, E) if V1(G) is a subset of V(G) and E1(G) is a subset of E(G) such that each edge of G1 has same end vertices as in G.
+- `Connected or Disconnected Graph`: A graph G is said to be connected if for any pair of vertices (Vi, Vj) of a graph G are reachable from one another.
+Or a graph is said to be connected if there exist atleast one path between each and every pair of vertices in graph G, otherwise it is disconnected.
+A null graph with n vertices is disconnected graph consisting of n components.
+Each component consist of one vertex and no edge.
+- `Cyclic Graph`: A graph G consisting of n vertices and n> = 3 that is V1, V2, V3- – – – – – – – Vn and edges (V1, V2), (V2, V3), (V3, V4)- – – – – – – – — -(Vn, V1) are called cyclic graph.
+## Application of Graphs:

+- Computer Science: In computer science, graph is used to represent networks of communication, data organization, computational devices etc.
+- Physics and Chemistry: Graph theory is also used to study molecules in chemistry and physics.
+- Social Science: Graph theory is also widely used in sociology.
+- Mathematics: In this, graphs are useful in geometry and certain parts of topology such as knot theory.
+- Biology: Graph theory is useful in biology and conservation efforts.
 ## References:
 - Connected Graph: https://www.youtube.com/watch?v=z9cTXaLG1kk&ab_channel=WrathofMath
 - Complete Graph: https://www.youtube.com/watch?v=egz_cP6vbIc&ab_channel=WrathofMath